lzim/teampsd/chapter_3_standard_operations.md

 |Workgroup Leads|Lindsey, Stacey, Jenn & James|Mon 8:00-10:00am Pacific| Triage all issues that have entered into the issue-tracker triage section and identify workgroup milestones and action items for the month.
 Rearrange deadlines and interdependent timelines in response to emerging issues. |*MTL* Info|
 |VAPOR|Jenn|4th Tues 2:00-3:00pm Pacific| Provides Veteran perspective and guidance on Modeling to Learn initiatives.|*MTL* Info|

+### Request Time Off

+**1. Submit your official request through VATAS or ADP.**
+Submit your leave in the VATAS or ADP system.

+**2. Document approval with an email chain approving leave (whether VA or PAVIR).**
+Please submit an email to me (VA employees cc Randy and Karen) about the leave you would like to take and I will approve it.

+**3. Prepare monthly epics with leave in mind.**
+We do prefer to have a plan for coverage across the team, and plan our sprints accordingly.

+**4. Add to mtl.info and mtl.help calendars.**
+Please add your OOO to shared calendars.

+**5. Use an OOO automatic email whenever you're OOO during standard VA Tour Pacific Time (Mon-Fri 8AM-4:30PM).**
+This helps VA partners to see that you're out across VA/Microsoft platforms.

 ### GitHub Labels Table